hvoecking/media-scraper/README.md

 TODO
 ====
-- Fix formatting of last row on downloading
-- Do not touch files anymore
-- Do not split up in subfolders by date anymore to avoid downloading same files multiple times
-- Set track name in playlist as website title
+- Fix formatting of last row on downloading x Do not touch files anymore x Do not split up in subfolders by date anymore to avoid downloading same files multiple times x Set track name in playlist as website title
 - Download to same directory per topic (cut off numbers at the end)
 - Command line options / settings file
 -- Help